Tips to Reduce Flooding

 Assess your yard

 - Water is the most common cause of unstable slopes, mudslides and erosion.
 Check your property for signs of earth movement, such as leaning trees, or cracks in the soil or sidewalks.
-If you have a problem, contact a soils engineer (see the Yellow Pages, under "Engineers-Geotechnical-Soils") to evaluate the situation.
+If you have a problem, contact a soils engineer (search the Internet for "Engineers-Geotechnical-Soils") to evaluate the situation.

 - Preventative planting can also help reduce the chance of a mudslide or flooding.
 However, avoid planting over side sewers that could create problems from plant roots in the future.
 For advice on which plants you could read Choosing the Right Plants.